Sherman-Sheridan from Iowa Gulch

 This route heads north to Mount Sherman first.
 Expect the crowds along this route as the label "one of the easiest 14ers" brings the masses.
 The ascent is nice, however, with some more exposed sections, all of which are wide enough for at least two people across.
 Remember to yield to folks heading up as much as the trail allows.

-, attempting to follow the most worn switchbacks through the rocks and scree.
+Back at the saddle, this route climbs steeply up the Mount Sheridan Route, attempting to follow the most worn switchbacks through the rocks and scree.
 At the top, follow the short saddle to the large cairn and windbreak for a snack and some rewarding views.

 At this point, retrace your steps to the saddle and return to the Iowa Gulch Trailhead.